What does the CISI plan cover?

-If you do pay a claim out-of-pocket, you can e-mail all itemized bills and receipts along with a completed claim form to: email@example.com (indicating that you are a CISI insured and referencing your policy number).
+If you do pay a claim out-of-pocket, you can e-mail all itemized bills and receipts along with a completed claim form to: email@example.com (indicating that you are a CISI Insured and referencing your policy number).
 The form is available through the myCISI Participant Portal.
-Once received, CISI then reviews it and as long as it is payable, will send reimbursement as a US dollar check to the your US address so that it can be deposited into a bank account for quick access from overseas via a credit or debit card.
-If you do not have a US-based address please include instructions as to where the reimbursement can be sent.
+Once received, CISI will review the claim and, as long as it is payable, will send reimbursement to your US address (as a US dollar check) so that it can be deposited into a bank account for quick access from overseas via a credit or debit card.
+If you do not have a US-based address, please include instructions as to where the reimbursement can be sent.

 Am I required to go to certain “in-network” doctors?

 CISI does not have network restrictions.
 We endeavor to pay claims directly to all foreign providers whenever possible and will cover all eligible claims at 100%.
 CISI does provide support for students seeking qualified doctors.
 We maintain lists of recommended doctors on our website and our assistance line is reachable 24 hours a day with comprehensive lists of doctors and hospitals all over the world.

 Please contact International Programs at 319-335-0353 or firstname.lastname@example.org.